fradeve/sipontomedievale/ark_guide/guide.markdown

 As usually happens when using a new software, no one expects that things will run just fine during the first attempt.
 So, a tip: make a backup of your Ark database.
 If data will be incorrectly imported, turning back to a previous state of the database is nearly impossible.
 Most servers have so much space that a database backup is a quite simple thing.
 Let's see how this can be done.

 0.	in PHPMyAdmin select the `ark` database
-0.	select the "Operations" tab and write down a new name in the "Copy database to:" field (e.g., `arkgood` will be fine); the following options must be selected: "Structure and data", "CREATE DATABASE before copying" and "Add AUTO_INCREMENT value"; press "Go"
+0.	select the "Operations" tab and write down a new name in the "Copy database to:" field (e.g., `arkgood` will be fine); the following options must be selected: "Structure and data", "CREATE DATABASE before copying" and `Add AUTO_INCREMENT value`; press __Go__
 0.	to recover the "good" database after a wrong import, simply delete the messed up database (`ark`) and make a new copy of the `arkgood` database named `ark`: reload Ark in the browser and you will get a new Ark instance "frozen" as before the import (and can have fun with imports again!)

    [0]: http://ark.lparchaeology.com/wiki/index.php/Importing_Data